 LINQ Group Join in C#

-In this article, I am going to discuss LINQ Group Join in C# using both Method and Query Syntax with Examples.
-Please read our previous article where we discussed How to Join Multiple Data Sources in LINQ with Examples.
+In this article, I will discuss How to Implement a LINQ Group Join in C# using Method and Query Syntax with Examples.
+Please read our previous article discussing How to Join Multiple Data Sources in LINQ with Examples.

 What is LINQ Group Join?